 At Webbs, we recognise that there are some serious environmental and local community challenges that come along with running a business responsibly.
 We understand that we are currently a long way from being a totally sustainable business.
 We are after all predominantly reached by car and many of our products are sourced from all over the world.
 However we are in the business of improving our customers’ environments and therefore it is right that we should attempt to improve our own practices to ensure our community breathes fresh air for generations to come.

 We have tried to design recent new builds and premises with a sustainable edge.
-Our Wychbold store uses the best insulation materials and is fitted with low-energy lights and automated light switches.
+Our Wychbold store uses the best insulation materials and is fitted with predominantly LED and low-energy lights.
 We are also committed to ensure that with development comes improvement to our landscape setting.
 Our 6 acres of display gardens not only give our customers ideas, but have served to regenerate biodiversity along the banks of the River Salwarpe.
 Adjacent to the Gardens we have planted over 2000 trees as part of a Millenium Wood.
 We also have plans to develop the area surrounding our car parks into a Natural Arboretum of both native and specialist trees.

 There are almost 800 solar panels on the roof of our Wychbold store.
 The panels generate the same power needed for 40 homes every year and save around 100,000kg of carbon emissions.
 That's the same as driving a Ford Focus 484,000 miles.

 We actively seek to minimise use of chemical pesticides on our display gardens and only treat as a last resort to save commercial crops.
 Our sister company, a key producer of UK hardy nursery stock, the Bransford Webbs plant company has BS8555 environmental accreditation and actively develops the use of biological control as an alternative to pesticide use.
 Much of the energy required by the latter’s main production site is fuelled by the burning of locally sourced bio-mass.